How To Choose The Best Wrinkle Cream For Your Skin Type

 Mistake #1: Choosing by Marketing, Not Skin Type

 "Best anti-aging cream" means nothing if it's wrong for your skin.
-A $200 cream will cause breakouts if you're oily and it's formulated for dry skin.
+An expensive cream will cause breakouts if you're oily and it's made for dry skin.

 Mistake #2: Starting Too Many Products at Once

-Introducing retinol, vitamin C, and acids simultaneously overwhelms skin.
+Introducing retinol, vitamin C, and acids at the same time overwhelms skin.

 Start one new product, use it for 2-4 weeks, then add the next.
 If irritation occurs, you'll know what caused it.